 I Joined A Cult

 Oct 30, 2024An incredible one—four days holed up in an Utah mansion with forty of the country’s top sales reps, sales leaders and founders felt like a mix between intensive group therapy and a self-discovery boot camp.
 If you’re imagining something out of a wildly entertaining but wholesome Sunday reality TV binge, you’re pretty close.
 I arrived with my tank half-full, worn down from balancing my startup, higher education, and life itself.
-Almost three years into entrepreneurship, I often wonder what kind of crazy person would choose this path starting at 26 years old.
+Almost three years into bootstrapped entrepreneurship (company #2), I often wonder what kind of crazy person would choose this path starting at 26 years old.
 Thankfully, my kind of crazy fit right in with this group of top performers on a similar mission to RevUp without wearing down.

 Over those four days, I went through cycles of breakdowns and breakthroughs.
 One minute, I’d be wrestling with doubts about my path; the next, I’d hit a high that made the struggle feel worth it.
 I had emotional breakthroughs in front of people who were essentially strangers—peers who, in their own ways, were also caught in the grind of performance metrics and life’s unpredictability.
 It was strange, exposing that vulnerable part of myself I usually reserve exclusively for therapy and my mom.
 But I found that what I had internally mislabeled hysteria, thanks to years of conditioning that women are “too emotional,” was received as normal and mirrored in ways I didn’t expect.
 We all struggle with the question, “Why am I doing this?”
 That realization, paired with learning the real work it takes to turn burnout into breakthrough, has changed the game for me.